Architecture was his destiny.

 As a freshman at LSU, he applied for and was granted admission to the LSU School of Art + Design’s Architecture program, and the journey began.
 In 1993, he graduated with a Bachelor of Architecture degree.
 Upon graduation, C.P. moved to Phoenix, Arizona to begin his career in architecture.

 C.P. launched Drewett Works in 2001 and has amassed a vast portfolio focusing on luxury residential, hospitality, and commercial projects.
-His work has been published in magazines such as The Robb Report, Phoenix Home & Garden, AZ Foothills Magazine, Western Interiors, and Luxe Magazine to name a few.
+His work has been published in magazines such as The Robb Report, Phoenix Home & Garden, AZ Foothills Magazine, Western Interiors, Luxe Magazine, and InMexico, to name a few.
 Additionally, his projects have won countless awards, including Home of the Year (2018) and Room of the Year (2019) at the Best in American Living Awards.
+For more on C.P.’s journey, check out his podcast with BUILD Magazine.

 The Renaissance Man